JDNdeveloper/turtleFS/README.md

 The following sections will walk you through setting up a `turtlefs-root`, and running a server and client.

+Make sure to first clone the repo and then run `cargo build` to generate the server and client executables.

 ### Setting up `turtlefs-root`

 Create an empty directory to use as the `turtlefs-root`.